tal-amir/sparse-approximation-gsm/README.md

 `A` - Matrix of size n x d
 `y` - Column vector in R^n
 `k` - Target sparsity level 1 < k < d
 `...` - name/value pairs of parameters.
-See documentation for details.
+See documentation.

 Output arguments
 ----------------
 `x_sol` - Estimated solution of (P0)
 `sol`   - A struct containing information about the solution.
-See documentation for details.
+See documentation.

 Files
 -----